The world of retail has changed.

 You can use this knowledge to delight your customers.
 After all, who wouldn’t want to know if something on their wish list was available at a reduced price?

-Some POS system really excel in this area, with Oracle’s SuiteCommerce InStore being a prime example.
+Some POS systems really excel in this area, with Oracle’s SuiteCommerce InStore being a prime example.
 (This can be an internal link – I’ve written the review – but I can’t include the link here as the review isn’t published yet).

 Encourage Visits to your Store